 Videos and Photos

-All applicants must email three photos related to their Honors project to liz@theAVAdventure.com by 5 p.m. on Monday, February 27.
+All applicants must email three photos related to their Honors project to liz@theAVAdventure.com by 12 p.m. on Friday, February 15.
 The file names must be '

 Student Institutional Review Board

 If you are working with human subjects in any way, exemption by the Student Institutional Review Board or Protection of Human Subjects Committee is required at the time of application UNLESS your research falls under your faculty advisor's exemption.
 Ask your project advisor for clarification before you begin the IRB process.
 Note that the IRB process takes a significant amount of time and requires an online training module that must be completed by both you and your research advisor.
 Your IRB protocol must be exempted before you can recieve funding from the Charles Center.

 If you plan to travel abroad for your research, the College requires that you purchase insurance for your time abroad.
 The Global Education Office at the

 If you plan to travel to a country which is on the State Department's Travel Warning list, you must petition for approval from the College under the W&M Travel Warning Policy.
 Petitions for summer 2019 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by [[nsvasquez, Nick Vasquez]], International Travel and Security Manager.
 See this page for details and plan to submit your petition by the February 15 Charles Center deadline.
 Your travel must be approved by the Travel Warning Review Committee before you can recieve funding from the Charles Center.